 Christine Frechette Francois Legault

-Quebec refugee advocates challenge CAQ’s unrealistic six-month timeline to speak French
+Quebec refugee advocates challenge CAQ’s unrealistic six-month timeline to learn French

 “Organizations that work with refugees are raising awareness of how inhumane this added hurdle is for people dealing with complex trauma and PTSD that makes it much harder to integrate — let alone learn a new language in six months.”